MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-software-update.md

     >When this property is set to **Required**, a mandatory schedule must be defined on the **Schedule** tab or the activity will fail.
 - User Notification: Determines how the end-user sees the deployment and its notifications.
 Options are:
   - **Show all notifications** (default): The deployment is listed in the Software Center and all notifications are displayed to the user.
-  - **Show only restart notifications**: The deployment is not listed in the Software Center, but notifications about a required reboot are displayed to the user.
+  - **Show only restart notifications**: The deployment isn't listed in the Software Center, but notifications about a required reboot are displayed to the user.
   - **Hide all notifications**: The deployment isn't listed in the Software Center, and notifications about a required reboot aren't displayed to the user.

     >[!NOTE]